 Superintendent's Leadership Team

-Dr. Cuellar came to PPS from Baltimore Public Schools (the 25th largest school district in the U.S.), where he was community superintendent.
+Dr. Cuellar came to PPS in June 2018 from Baltimore Public Schools (the 25th largest school district in the U.S.), where he was community superintendent.
 He has served as a teacher, administrator and college professor.
 Dr. Cuellar is deeply experienced and respected for his school and school system transformation work.

 Luis first joined PPS as a consultant in December and played a central role in stabilizing the curriculum and instruction department.
 He worked with Superintendent Guerrero when he was associate superintendent/chief academic officer for the San Francisco Unified School District.